The Index of Dirac Operators on Incomplete Edge Spaces: Introduction

 This map is Fredholm and our main result is an explicit formula for its index.

-The metric \eqref{eq:exactmetric} naturally defines a bundle metric on $T_{\ie}^*M,$ non-degenerate at $\pa M,$ and the Levi-Civita connection of $g$ naturally defines a connection $\nabla$ on $T_{\ie}^*M.$ Our index formula involves the transgression of a characteristic class between two related connections.
-The restriction of $T_{\ie}M$ to $\pa M$ can be identified with $N_M\pa M \oplus T\pa M/Y \oplus \phi^*Y.$ Let
+The metric \eqref{eq:exactmetric} naturally def\/ines a bundle metric on $T_{\ie}^*M$, non-degenerate at $\pa M$, and the Levi-Civita connection of $g$ naturally def\/ines a connection $\nabla$ on~$T_{\ie}^*M$.
+Our index formula involves the transgression of a~characteristic class between two related connections.
+The restriction of~$T_{\ie}M$ to~$\pa M$ can be identif\/ied with $N_M\pa M \oplus T\pa M/Y \oplus \phi^*TY$.
+Let

-be the orthogonal projections onto the normal bundle of $\pa M$ in $M,$ $N_M\pa M = \ang{\pa_x},$ and the vertical bundle of $\phi,$ respectively, and let $\bv_+ = \bn\oplus \bv.$ Both
+be the orthogonal projections onto the normal bundle of $\pa M$ in $M$, $N_M\pa M = \ang{\pa_x}$, and the vertical bundle of $\phi$, respectively, and let $\bv_+ = \bn\oplus \bv$.
+Both

-where $\pt$ stands for `product', are connections on $N_M\pa M \oplus T\pa M/Y \lra \pa M.$
+where $\pt$ stands for `product', are connections on $N_M\pa M \oplus T\pa M/Y \lra \pa M$.

-\begin{mainthm} Let $X$ be stratified space with a single singular stratum endowed with an incomplete edge metric $g$ and let $M$ be its resolution.
-If $\eth$ is a Dirac operator associated to a spin bundle $\SPB\lra M$ and $\eth$ satisfies the geometric Witt condition \eqref{eq:GeoWittAss}, then
+\begin{mainthm} Let $X$ be a compact, even-dimensional stratified space with a single singular stratum endowed with an incomplete edge metric $g$ and let $M$ be its resolution.
+If $\eth$ is a Dirac operator associated to a spin bundle $\SPB\lra M$ and $\eth$ satisfies the geometric Witt condition~\eqref{eq:GeoWittAss}, then